heston/ding-dong-ditch/server/README.md

 Cloud Functions that interact with the Firebase Realtime Database.
 The Raspberry Pi sets up a streaming connection to the database, and gets notified when data changes.

-The functions a very simple, and will run on the free tier ("Spark" in Google parlance) of Firebase.
+The server will run on the free tier ("Spark" in Google parlance) of Firebase.

 Set up
 ------